 Beginner's Tips for Using Essential Oils

-Essential oils are one of the top natural remedies to use for physical and mental ailments, but they also happen to be a little intimidating at first.
-Perhaps you have seen advertisements for essential oil companies, or your friends or relatives have started using them.
-If you have been hearing about them, but aren’t quite sure how to get started, this report is for you.
+Essential oils are one of the top natural remedies to use for physical and mental ailments, but can also be a little intimidating at first.

 So, what are essential oils?
 These are oils extracted from herbs, plants, and flowers.
 Depending on the plant they are extracted from, the oils might come from the petals, leaves, or stems of the plants and shrubs.
 They include everything from pretty flowers like jasmine to herbs you cook with like basil.